The previous article, How To Make CG Portfolio 1) – More Important Is How To Think,

 Maybe chapters are divided into chapters like 1 – 2 – and each chapter has a page that serves as a heading, and then all chapters have a uniform heading page style.

-If you look within this blog, you will see a uniform heading style and font size.
+If you look at this blog, you will see a uniform heading style and font size.

 This is usually standardized in most reading materials as a result of efforts to make it easy for readers to read and understand the content.